-Royal College of Art graduate Marina Stanimirovic has paired a precious metal and an acrylic polymer material to create this collection of geometric wearable objects.
+Royal College of Art graduate Marina Stanimirovic has paired gold with Corian to create this collection of geometric wearable objects.

 French designer Marina Stanimirovic's Pearls Are Always Grey collection includes unisex brooches, bracelets and necklaces.